-1.8 Compliance with ReliabilityFirst (RF)
+1.7 Compliance with ReliabilityFirst (RF)

-The required reliability standard for resource adequacy is expressed as a Loss of Load Expectation (LOLE) for the entire PJM RTO Region.
+The reliability standard for resource adequacy is expressed as a Loss of Load Expectation (LOLE) for the entire PJM RTO Region.
 Loss of Load is defined as invoking emergency operations procedures beyond demand resources and interruptible load for reliability.
 LOLE is expressed in terms of occurrences per year.
-PJM has adopted an LOLE planning criterion of 1-in-10 which is stated in the RF Standard, BAL-502-RFC-02 effective December 4, 2008, and approved by Federal Energy Regulatory Commission (FERC) effective May 23, 2011, as:
+The LOLE planning criterion of 1-in-10 which is stated in the RF Standard, BAL-502-RFC-03 effective January 1, 2018, and approved by Federal Energy Regulatory Commission (FERC) effective October 16, 2017, as:

-R.1.
+- R.1.
 The Planning Coordinator shall perform and document a Resource Adequacy analysis annually.
-The Resource Adequacy analysis shall [Violation Risk Factor: Medium]:

-R1.1 Calculate a planning reserve margin that will result in the sum of the probabilities for loss of Load for the integrated peak hour for all days of each planning year1 analyzed (per R1.2) being equal to 0.1.
-(This is comparable to a "one day in 10 year" criterion).

-R1.1.1 The utilization of Direct Control Load Management or curtailment of Interruptible Demand shall not contribute to the loss of Load probability.

-R1.1.2 The planning reserve margin developed from R1.1 shall be expressed as a percentage of the median2 forecast peak Net Internal Demand (planning reserve margin).
+The Resource Adequacy analysis shall [Violation Risk Factor: Medium]: - R1.1 Calculate a planning reserve margin that will result in the sum of the probabilities for loss of Load for the integrated peak hour for all days of each planning year analyzed (per R1.2) being equal to 0.1.
+(This is comparable to a "one day in 10 year" criterion). - R1.1.1 The utilization of Direct Control Load Management or curtailment of Interruptible Demand shall not contribute to the loss of Load probability. - R1.1.2 The planning reserve margin developed from R1.1 shall be expressed as a percentage of the median forecast peak Net Internal Demand (planning reserve margin).